 The scenery, the nature, the villages and Australian wildlife really make the Great Ocean Road an unforgettable experience.
-Here are my tips on what to see when driving on this spectacular coastal route in the south of Australia.
+Here are my tips on what to see when driving on this spectacular coastal route in the southernmost region of Australia.

 Great Ocean Road Self Drive Itineray